Professor-eng/Poor-Visibility-on-Parking-Induced-Congestion/README.md

-# 🚦 AI-Driven Parking & Congestion Intelligence
+# AI-Driven Parking & Congestion Intelligence

-An AI-driven system for detecting illegal-parking hotspots in Bengaluru and quantifying their impact on traffic flow, built to enable **targeted, prioritized enforcement** instead of reactive, experience-driven patrolling.
+An AI-driven system for detecting illegal parking hotspots in Bengaluru and measuring their impact on traffic congestion.

 **Live demo:** https://poor-visibility-on-parking-induced-congestion-rydynvc8bnzzvcmb.streamlit.app/